 Also Read: Does it Matter Which HDMI Port I Use?

 So Do HDMI Cables Have Different Ends?

-As stated earlier, yes, you can find HDMI cables with different ends.
-You can find various different ends on an HDMI cable.
-You can find:
+As stated earlier, you can find HDMI cables with different ends.
+You can find various ends on an HDMI cable.
+You can find the following: